netidx/netidx-book/src/quick_start.md

 /users/resolver.netidx.test/quick-start/message|string|"hello from the resolver"
 ```

 This single-resolver layout is intentionally small.
-A serious installation
+A serious
-normally runs at least two resolver members per resolver cluster so they can be
+installation normally runs at least two resolver members per
-restarted one at a time without interrupting clients.
+resolver cluster on different machines for redundency.
 Continue with
 [Administration](./administration/overview.md) for redundant resolver clusters,
 authorization, backup and recovery, and larger hierarchies.
 The admin plane is
 a provisioning and operations convenience; netidx's data plane also works with